Officer shot multiple times, suspects die in subsequent fire

 The incident began about 5:30 p.m.
 Friday, the Opelika-Auburn News reported.

-An Auburn officer stopped a vehicle that fit the description of one driven by the suspects.
-As the officer approached, police said the man opened fire, striking the officer at least four times.
-The unidentified officer was hospitalized in stable condition, Police Capt.
+Auburn Officer Justin Sanders stopped a vehicle that fit the description of one driven by the suspects.
+As Sanders approached, police said the man opened fire, striking the 30-year-old officer at least four times.
+Sanders, five-year veteran of the department, was hospitalized in stable condition, Police Capt.
 Lorenza Dorsey said.

 The suspects fled and an ensuing manhunt tracked them to a nearby apartment complex.